How Car Insurance Premiums are Calculated

 6. The coverage you choose

 While your provincial or territorial government dictates the minimum amount of insurance you must carry, you also have a number of coverage options to choose from.
-The amount of coverage you carry is an important choice, which affects the level of protection afforded by your insurance policy.
+The amount of coverage you carry is an important choice, which affects the level of protection afforded by your insurance policy and how also how much your car insurance will cost.
 Generally, the more protection you carry, the more it will cost to insure your vehicle.

 Tip: If you want to lower your car insurance premium, an easy way to do it is to increase your deductible.